siyelo/dna/_docs/email-conventions.md

 gig.
 Anyone who gets a client request that they can’t take themselves will usually send a BUN email.
-The BUN prefix means we are applying the [Bun Protocol](bun-protocol.html), so we try to be really clear and write things like “I’m taking this bun”.
+The BUN prefix means we are applying the [Bun Protocol](bun-protocol.html), so we try to be really clear and write things like "I’m taking this bun".

 Examples: